zayabarrini/cinema/Analysis/UK.md

 *The English Patient* deconstructs nationality as an imposed structure rather than an inherent identity.
 Characters who attempt to move beyond national boundaries—Almásy, Hana, and Kip—face tragic consequences, illustrating how war reinforces rigid national and racial divisions even when human desires seek to transcend them.

-You:

-Table with versions of crime and punishment movie, year, distributor
+# Table with versions of crime and punishment movie, year, distributor

-ChatGPT:

 Fyodor Dostoevsky's novel *Crime and Punishment* has inspired numerous film adaptations across various countries and eras.
 Here's a table highlighting some of these adaptations, including their release years and directors: